-This course has been verified by ABAI as meeting the 5th Edition, 315-hour coursework requirement for those wishing to sit the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examinations.
-Students will need to meet additional requirements before they can be deemed eligible to take the exam.
+This course has been verified by ABAI as meeting the Fifth Edition, 315-hour coursework requirement for those wishing to sit the Board Certified Behaviour Analyst® or Board Certified Assistant Behaviour Analyst® examinations.
+Students will need to meet additional requirements before becoming eligible to take the exam.

-Course Content: Graduates of this course are skilled to engage in the ethical practice and research of ABA, to conduct functional behavioural assessments, implement and design behaviour support plans or learning/skill acquisition programmes, and analyse and display data to make informed decisions around intervention and learning needs.
+This course is open to those with an undergraduate Honours Degree in Psychology or related human service field wishing to become skilled to engage in the ethical practice and research of ABA, to conduct functional behavioural assessments, implement and design behaviour support plans or learning / skill acquisition programmes, and analyse and display data to make informed decisions around intervention and learning needs.

 Study Applied Behaviour Analysis (M.Sc.) at Trinity

-Short description of what Applied Behaviour Analysis is and what we study in TCD to enable us to become expert Behaviour Analysts, course requirements and entry requirements
+An introduction of what the field of applied behavior analysis is and what we study in Trinity College Dublin to enable us to become expert behaviour analysts.

 Number of Places15 Places

-Applicants will normally be required to hold at least an upper second class honours degree in Psychology or a related field from a recognised 3rd level institution
+Applicants will normally be required to hold a 2.1 Honours degree in Psychology or a related field from a recognised third-level institution.

 Click here for a full list of postgraduate fees